Invariants and Home Spaces in Transition Systems and Petri Nets: Other behavioral properties

 \subsection{Boundedness}

-As soon as $\mathcal{SV}$ and its associated state space are defined, the observer of the corresponding model $M$ will want to understand and if possible, simplify and reduce the state space $Q$ in which state variables actually vary.
-Furthermore, he will want to see if their progression follow a simple rules or equations, or if there exists an upper bound for a subset of $\mathcal{SV}$ during the potentially infinite progression of $M$.
+As soon as $\mathcal{SV}$ and $Q$, its associated state space are defined, the observer of the corresponding model $M$ will want to understand and if possible, simplify and reduce the domains in which state variables vary.
+Doing so will also reduce the state space $Q$ (see property \ref{prop: Qdef}) and accelerate analysis based on state exploration.
+Furthermore, he will want to see if their progression follow simple rules or equations, or if there exists an upper bound for a subset of $\mathcal{SV}$ during the potentially infinite progression of $M$.